Category Archives: Liberal arts math

 Random Thursday thoughts

-I am giving a presentation on campus today on our trip to China to adopt our daughter.
+1. I am giving a presentation on campus today on our trip to China to adopt our daughter.
 It’s a multi-media extravaganza, with photos, data graphs, video clips, and sound all rolled into a single Keynote presentation.
-It is the largest … Continue reading
+It is the largest electronic presentation I have ever drawn up, clocking in at 8.74 Gb — yes, gigabytes.
+I’m going to have to buy an external hard drive just to back the thing up!

 5 Comments